Skip to content

 Your Plan Should Grow With You

-Legacy planning isn't one-size-fits-all.
+Legacy planning is not one-size-fits-all.
 What a 32-year-old new parent needs is fundamentally different from what a 58-year-old business owner approaching retirement needs.
 Yet most estate planning advice treats everyone the same — get a will, set up a trust, done.

-The truth is that your legacy plan should evolve as your life evolves.
+Your legacy plan should evolve as your life evolves.
 Your assets change.
 Your family dynamics shift.
 Your priorities mature.
 And the tools available to you — insurance products, trust structures, tax strategies — become more or less relevant at different stages.
+The goal is knowing what actually matters right now, so you stop feeling guilty about what you haven't done yet.

-This guide breaks down exactly what to focus on in each decade so you can prioritize what matters most right now and build toward a comprehensive plan over time.
+This guide breaks down exactly what to focus on in each decade.

 Your 30s: Building the Foundation